A story of documentation – and how you could avoid jail by knowing just a little bit about the technology behind digital documents.

 The “information revolution” started by Gutenberg should not be confused with the ‘Information Age’ – also referred to as the ‘Computer Age’ or the ‘Digital Age’, which of came along some 500 years later.

 In the middle of the 20th century, the developed world transitioned from mechanical industries which marked the Industrial Revolution, to an economy based on information technology.
-We are all still living this Age.
-And as we know, it’s moving faster by the day.
+We are all still living this age, and it’s moving faster by the day.

-Back to the document at hand, the one you, I, and Paul know as the PDF.
-Its full name is Portable Document Format and was invented by Adobe in 1993 with a clear purpose; to let documents be sent from computer to computer, or system to system, allowing viewers of the files to see them precisely as the original author had intended them to be viewed.
+Back to the documents in questions, the one you, I, and Paul know as the PDF.
+PDF stands for Portable Document Format and was invented by Adobe in 1993 with a clear purpose; to let documents be sent from computer to computer, or system to system, allowing viewers of the files to see them precisely as the original author had intended them to be viewed.

-Before the PDF, documents sent from one system to another would often shift shapes (much like Word still does today 😉).
+Before the PDF, documents sent from one system to another would often shift shapes and formats.

 On June 15, 1993 Adobe Acrobat, the first software application capable of reading the recently invented PDF format, was released along with an 8-page advertisement in The Wall Street Journal.

-The PDF failed to gain widespread adoption for several reasons, including that the early editions of Acrobat had to be purchased, rather than the current free download available, Acrobat Reader.
+The PDF failed to gain early widespread adoption for several reasons, including that the first editions of Acrobat had to be purchased, rather than the current free download available; Acrobat Reader.

-But back to the question of Manafort, could he and his dubious compadre have done anything differently to prevent their not-so-technical forgery from becoming an outright embarrassment?
+Back to the question of Manafort.
+Could he and his dubious compadre have done anything differently to prevent their not-so-technical forgery from becoming an outright embarrassment?
 Well…

 According to the PDF Association, the answer is most certainly – YES.